|Nutrition Facts (per serving)|

 Gather the ingredients.

 Preheat oven to 325 F. Line several baking sheets with parchment paper.

 Add granulated sugar, one tablespoon at a time.
 Once mixture thickens and all of the sugar is added, stop mixer.

 Add cream of tartar, scrape down sides of bowl, then turn mixer back on, increasing speed to high.

 Whip mixture for about 5 to 6 minutes or until a peak at the end of the whisk attachment holds its form.
-(Test this by turning off mixer and checking to see if mixture at the tip of the whisk attachment doesn’t drip).
+(Test this by turning off the mixer and checking to see if the mixture at the tip of the whisk attachment doesn’t drip).

 Add final third once mixture is incorporated, as well as gel food coloring.
 Fold one final time.
 The batter that forms after three rounds of folding should be firm with a glossy shine.
 Test batter by lifting the spatula; if batter drips very slowly from spatula like lava, it’s ready.
 If not, continue to fold batter for another 30 seconds.
 Be careful not to overmix.

 Affix a pastry bag with a No. 12 plain round tip.
-Fill bag 3/4-full with batter.
+Fill bag with batter until 3/4 full.
 Pipe into 1.5-inch rounds on lined baking sheets at least an inch apart.
 Take care to pipe so that the bag is perpendicular to baking sheet, not at an angle.
 After piping a circle of batter, flick wrist quickly to the side so that a point doesn’t form at the top of the macaron.
 (If a tip does form, no worries, smooth it out with a small spatula later).

 Firmly tap baking sheet on work surface to get rid of any air bubbles potentially stuck in batter.
 Let prepared baking sheets sit at room temperature until a dry shell forms on the macarons.
 Test by touching batter with fingertip.
 If fingertip doesn’t stick to batter, macarons are ready for the oven.
 The “resting” phase can take 20 minutes to 40 minutes, depending on the humidity in the room.